 How the Federal Reserve Controls Inflation

 The primary job of the Federal Reserve is to control inflation while avoiding a recession.
 It does this with monetary policy.
 To control inflation, the Fed must use contractionary monetary policy to slow economic growth.
-If the gross domestic product growth rate is more than the ideal of 2-3 percent, excess demand can generate inflation by driving up prices for too few goods.
+The ideal economic growth rate is between 2%-3%.
+If it's higher than that, demand will drive up prices for too few goods.

-The Fed can slow this growth by tightening the money supply, which is the total amount of credit allowed into the market.
+The Fed can slow this growth by tightening the money supply.
+That's the total amount of credit allowed into the market.
 The Fed's actions reduce the liquidity in the financial system, making it becomes more expensive to get loans.
 It slows economic growth and demand, which puts downward pressure on prices.

 Tools the Federal Reserve Uses to Control Inflation

-The Fed rarely modifies these two tools.
-Instead, it usually changes the fed funds rate.
+The fed funds rate is the most well-known of the Fed's tools.
+It's also part of its open market operations.
 It's the interest rate banks charge for loans they make to each other to maintain the Reserve requirement.
 That's much easier for the Fed to modify.
-It has the same effect as changing the Reserve requirement and discount rate.
+It has the same effect as changing the reserve requirement.

-Former Chairman Ben Bernanke said the Fed's most important tool is managing public expectations.
-Once people anticipate inflation, they create a self-fulfilling prophecy.
+Former Chairman Ben Bernanke said the Fed's most important tool is managing public expectations of inflation.
+Once people anticipate future price increases, they create a self-fulfilling prophecy.
 They plan for future prices increases by buying more now, thus driving up inflation even more.

 Bernanke said the mistake the Fed made in controlling inflation in the 1970s was its stop-go monetary policy.
 It raised rates to combat inflation, then lowered them to avoid recession.
 That volatility convinced businesses to keep their prices high.